Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/README.md

 - **showQueryButton**: if false the "Run" query button will be hidden.
 Default value is true.
 - **getCellContent**: function that will be called for every one cell.
 It must return valid html as string.
 - **sparqlResponse**: a response of a sparql query as string.
 If the parameter is provided, the result will be visualized in YASR.
+- **infer**: the value of "infer" parameter when a query is executed.
+Default value is true.
+- **immutableInfer**: if set to true, the 'infer' value cannot be changed.
+Default value is false.
+- **sameAs**: the value of "sameAs" parameter when a query is executed.
+Default value is true.
+- **immutableSameAs**: if set to true, the 'sameAs' value cannot be changed.
+Default value is false.

 ## Developers guide